jere1882/dl-blog/content/blog/egyptian-ai-lens-architecture.md

 ### Structured Output Implementation

-A critical innovation in this project is the use of **Pydantic schemas** to constrain Gemini's responses:
+A critical piece in this project is the use of **[parameter schemas](/blog/llm-engineering-2025#structured-output-in-python)** to constrain Gemini's responses.
+In my current company, which uses Gemini at scale, I reduced the operational error rate from 4% to under 0.5% by adopting structured output via input schema.
+It strongly constrains the model to respond in the appropriate model.

 ```python
 from pydantic import BaseModel